 Made of a stitched PVC outer & a ‘fibreboard’ inner?
 The original Arrowsmith items are so expensive, if you can find one in reasonable order.
-And, not the best quality, but they were made in the 60s & a modest extra for your new F Frame then.
+Never best quality perhaps, but they were made in the 60s & a modest extra for your new F Frame then.
 It’s amazing how some have survived in fact!

 Of course you can have custom made leather bags, but you could buy a couple of good F frame bicycles for the same sum.

 We thought to try some of our own ideas.
-Currently got 3 in process, learning as we go: ) Front & rear in various sizes.
+Currently got 3 in process, learning as we go: ) Front & rear in various sizes/capacities.

 The basic idea is to have a good quality stiff, strong, easily removable box for both ends which suits/fits/melds with the unique shape of the racks.
 With a weatherproof removable cover.